Content-Aware Mamba for Learned Image Compression: Abstract

 \section{Abstract}

-Recent Learned image compression (LIC) leverages Mamba-style state-space models (SSMs) for global receptive fields with linear complexity.
-However, vanilla Mamba is content-agnostic, relying on fixed and predefined selective scans, which restricts its ability to dynamically and fully exploit content dependencies.
-We introduce Content-Adaptive Mamba (CAM), a dynamic SSM that addresses two critical limitations.
-First, it employs content-aware token reorganization, clustering and reordering tokens based on content similarity to prioritize proximity in feature space over Euclidean space.
-Second, it integrates global priors into SSM via a prompt dictionary, effectively mitigating the strict causality and long-range decay in the token interactions of Mamba.
-These innovations enable CAM to better capture global dependencies while preserving computational efficiency.
-Leveraging CAM, our Content-Adaptive Mamba-based LIC model (CMIC) achieves state-of-the-art rate-distortion performance, surpassing VTM-21.0 by -15.91\%, -21.34\%, and -17.58\% BD-rate on Kodak, Tecnick, and CLIC benchmarks, respectively.
+Recent learned image compression (LIC) leverages Mamba-style state-space models (SSMs) for global receptive fields with linear complexity.
+However, the standard Mamba adopts content-agnostic, predefined raster (or multi-directional) scans under strict causality.
+This rigidity hinders its ability to effectively eliminate redundancy between tokens that are content-correlated but spatially distant.
+We introduce Content-Aware Mamba (CAM), an SSM that dynamically adapts its processing to the image content.
+Specifically, CAM overcomes prior limitations with two novel mechanisms.
+First, it replaces the rigid scan with a content-adaptive token permutation strategy to prioritize interactions between content-similar tokens regardless of their location.
+Second, it overcomes the sequential dependency by injecting sample-specific global priors into the state-space model, which effectively mitigates the strict causality without multi-directional scans.
+These innovations enable CAM to better capture global redundancy while preserving computational efficiency.
+Our Content-Aware Mamba-based LIC model (CMIC) achieves state-of-the-art rate-distortion performance, surpassing VTM-21.0 by 15.91\%, 21.34\%, and 17.58\% in BD-rate on the Kodak, Tecnick, and CLIC datasets, respectively.
+Code will be released at \url{https://github.com/UnoC-727/CMIC}.